hofmand/dir2ml/README.md

 Another use-case is to use `dir2ml` to periodically [fingerprint](https://www.technologyreview.com/s/402961/fingerprinting-your-files/) your hard drive onto a USB flash drive *(I recommend you use `--sparse-output --file-url` for that purpose)*, then if your hard drive starts to crash or if you're hit by ransomware, you can use any ordinary diff tool to compare two `.meta4` files and easily determine which files have changed and need to be restored from [backup](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/). (*You have a backup, right?*)

+Also included are a schema file (`metalink4.xsd` copied from [here](https://github.com/antbryan/www/blob/master/schema/4.0/metalink4.xsd)) and a stylesheet (`dfxml2meta4.xslt`) that converts from a Digital Forensics XML file to `.meta4`.

 ---

 ## Table of Contents